lifinance/contracts/docs/NXTPFacet.md

 - `function swapAndStartBridgeTokensViaNXTP( LiFiData memory _lifiData, LibSwap.SwapData[] calldata _swapData, ITransactionManager.PrepareArgs memory _nxtpData)`
   - Performs swap(s) before bridging tokens using NXTP
 - `function completeBridgeTokensViaNXTP( LiFiData memory _lifiData, address assetId, address receiver, uint256 amount)`
-  - Performs an arbitrary action after recieving tokens on a receiving chain using NXTP
+  - Completes a bridge transaction on the receiving chain and sends the tokens to the receiver.
+Should be called by the NXTP Gelato Resolver.
 - `function swapAndCompleteBridgeTokensViaNXTP( LiFiData memory _lifiData, LibSwap.SwapData[] calldata _swapData, address finalAssetId, address receiver)`
-  - Performs swap(s) before performing an arbitrary action after receiving tokens on a receiving chain using NXTP
+  - Performs swap(s) before completing a bridge transaction on the receiving chain and sending the tokens to the receiver.
+Should be called by the NXTP Gelato Resolver.

 ## NXTP Specific Parameters